-Whether you're feeling afraid or ready to step in, someone has made a video about something you can do today to make a real difference.
-Search by problem or solution to find advice from people who have been targets, people who have been bystanders, and people who have bullied.
+Whether you're feeling afraid, ready to help, stuck, or inspired to change, you can find advice from someone who has dealt with a similar issue.
+Search by problem or solution to find tips from people who have been targets, people who have been bystanders, and people who have bullied.

 What is Bystander Revolution?

-It’s a crowd-sourced collection of simple things you can do to take the power out of bullying.
+Simple acts of kindness, courage, and inclusion anyone can use to take the power out of bullying.

 Mission and History